plasma-umass/cwhy/README.md

 ## Installation

- >  **Note**
+ >  [!NOTE]
  >
- >  CWhy needs to be connected to an [OpenAI account](https://openai.com/api/) or an Amazon Web Services account.
+ >  CWhy needs to be connected to an [OpenAI account](https://openai.com/api/).
  >  _Your account will need to have a positive balance for this to work_
  >  ([check your OpenAI balance](https://platform.openai.com/usage)).
  >  [Get an OpenAI key here](https://platform.openai.com/api-keys).
  >
- >  CWhy currently defaults to GPT-4, and falls back to GPT-3.5-turbo if a request error occurs.
-For the newest and best
- >  model (GPT-4) to work, you need to have purchased  at least $1 in credits (if your API account was created before
+ >  You may need to purchase $0.50 - $1 in OpenAI credits depending on when your API account was created.
- >  August 13, 2023) or $0.50 (if you have a newer API account).
  >
  >  Once you have an API key, set it as an environment variable called `OPENAI_API_KEY`.
  >